 What Thinkific does well

 The standard was pre-recorded (asynchronous) courses, and this is still what Thinkific does best.
-Here are some of the highlights of the platform:
+Here are its best features.

 Thinkific offers a basic free plan too, which can be good for creators testing out their first course.